bixat/flexible_wrap/README.md

 ## Features

-- **Customizable Layout**: Easily customize the layout of your widgets with various parameters such as direction, alignment, spacing, and more.
+## Features

-- **Dynamic Wrapping**: Automatically wraps widgets onto the next line based on the available space, ensuring optimal use of screen real estate.
+- **Dynamic Wrapping**: Automatically wraps widgets onto the next line based on the available space.
-- **Responsive Design**: Supports both horizontal and vertical directions, making it suitable for a wide range of applications.
 - **Flexible Spacing**: Adjusts spacing between items and runs to achieve the desired visual appearance.
+- **Expanded Items**: Expands the items to fill the available space on the row.

+_Note: We currently support [only items that have the same width](https://github.com/bixat/flexible_wrap/issues/10); [height direction is not supported yet](https://github.com/bixat/flexible_wrap/issues/11)_

 ## Getting Started